 It is also important to make sure there is a way to restore the data elsewhere if needed.
 The data restoration step is typically part of a disaster recovery plan.
 For example, if the data center housing a HIPAA compliant application loses power, it has to be possible to restore or bring up the application in a second data center (which is why cloud computing is so popular).
 The rationale for this implementation specification is pretty straightforward.
 It ensures that even in an emergency situation, access to a ePHI is not interrupted.
 Just because a computer system is down, doctors still need access to patient records in a timely manner to ensure the provision of healthcare services is not interrupted.

 The second implementation specification is called the Facility Security Plan.
 As the name implies, covered entities need to implement policies and procedures to properly secure and protect the physical facility where ePHI data is housed.
-Covered entities should establish plans to reasonably and appropriately prevent unauthorized physical access, tampering and theft of ePHI.
+Covered entities should establish plans to reasonably and appropriately prevent unauthorized physical access, tampering, and theft of ePHI.

 The third implementation specification is called Access Control and Validation Procedures.
-This specification calls for covered entities to put procedures in place to ensure that the people accessing the facility where ePHI is housed are indeed who they say they are, and that their access to ePHI is in accordance with his or her role in the organization.
+This specification calls for covered entities to put procedures in place to ensure people accessing the facility where ePHI is housed are indeed who they say they are, and that their access to ePHI is in accordance with his or her role in the organization.

-If someone shows up at the location where ePHI is housed claiming to be a computer server technician dispatched to replace a faulty hard drive, the facility procedures must ensure that access to ePHI is not inadvertently provided to an unauthorized person.
+If someone shows up at a location where ePHI is housed claiming to be a computer server technician dispatched to replace a faulty hard drive, the facility procedures must ensure that access to ePHI is not inadvertently provided to an unauthorized person.

 The fourth and final implementation specification in the facility access controls standards calls for a covered entity to implement procedures to document any modifications to the facility where ePHI is housed that may affect the facility’s security.
 The procedures put in place should document any additions, changes, removals and repairs to the physical facility housing the ePHI data.
-Common items logged may include: Replacing a broken digital keypad, upgrading the covered entity’s video surveillance system, rekeying server room keys and even the reissue of a security badge to authorized personnel.
+Common items logged may include: Replacing a broken digital keypad, upgrading the covered entity’s video surveillance system, rekeying server room keys, and even the reissue of a security badge to authorized personnel.

 It is also common for covered entities to list what cannot be done on a workstation – such as checking personal emails.
 When policies are defined for this standard, it is possible to be workstation-specific (e.g., by workstation asset ID) or location-specific (e.g., workstations in building 3) or even by workstation type (e.g., every company issued tablet).